-INSIDE: The Pocket Guide to Portobello Market Food in London with Kids.
-Updated 2019.
+INSIDE: The Pocket Guide to the best Portobello Market Food in London with Kids.

 I’ve wanted to head to Portobello Markets ever since falling in love, many moons ago, with the film Notting Hill, starring Julia Roberts and Hugh Grant.

 That busy market road, filled with fruit & vegetable sellers, street food stalls, and posh antique dealers, speaks to my artists soul.